 For candidates looking to get their foot in the door, the first step to landing their dream job is by crafting the perfect resume or CV.
 Many candidates already know that it’s necessary to list the ways that they are a great fit for the position in question by embedding helpful keywords into the text of their resume.

 But what’s one way to set your resume apart and land a job interview?
 Making yourself stand out by including a list of interests on your resume.
-While it’s obvious that companies are looking to hire the best candidate for a competitive position, another crucial element to their hiring practice is making sure that those candidates are a culture fit within the company.
+While it’s obvious that companies are looking to hire the best candidate for a competitive position, another crucial element to their hiring practice is making sure that those candidates are a culture fit

 The key is to not only show that you’re the best candidate for the job, but you also want to make your resume stand out by showing that you can add value and variety to the team by adding your own unique value.

 - Stay Relevant – While it’s great that you have a penchant for entomology, saying as much won’t necessarily help you if you are looking to become a call-center operator.
 If your list of interests doesn’t relate in some way to the job you are applying for then it’s probably best to leave it out.
 The key is to showcase your interests while simultaneously disclosing how those interests can help you be an asset to the job.